-Michael A. Lange is Associate Professor in the interdisciplinary Core Curriculum at Champlain College in Burlington, Vermont.
-He is the author of Norwegian Scots: An Anthropological Interpretation of Viking-Scottish identity in the Orkney Islands (2007), as well as several articles in journals such as Anatolia, Scandinavian-Canadian Studies, and Voices: The Journal of New York Folklore.
+Michael A. Lange is Professor in the interdisciplinary Core Curriculum at Champlain College in Burlington, Vermont.
+He is the author of Norwegian Scots: An Anthropological Interpretation of Viking-Scottish identity in the Orkney Islands (2007) and Meanings of Maple (2017), as well as several chapters and articles in journals such as Anatolia, Scandinavian-Canadian Studies, and Voices: The Journal of New York Folklore.
 He has conducted research in Scotland, Norway, Morocco, and several parts of the US.
-His most recent research includes ethnographic work with maple syrup producers in Vermont, and work on interdisciplinarity and disciplinary identity within academia.

 Yvonne R. Lockwood is folklife curator emerita at the Michigan State University Museum, East Lansing, and a former editor of Digest.
 Her research interests are on ethnic foodways, material culture, and history in Europe and the United States and have resulted in numerous publications.

 Lucy M. Long

 Director of the independent non-profit Center for Food and Culture, Bowling Green, Ohio, Lucy M. Long (PhD, Folklore, University of Pennsylvania) is an adjunct assistant professor at Bowling Green State University where she teaches folklore, food studies, ethnic studies, and tourism.
 She has edited and authored numerous foodways publications, including Culinary Tourism (2004), Regional American Food Culture (2009), Ethnic American Food Today: A Cultural Encyclopedia (2015), Ethnic American Cooking: Recipes for Living In a New World (2016); The Food and Folklore Reader (2015); Comfort Food Meanings and Meals (2017), and Honey: A Global History (2017).